 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Bizan N. Balzer: When using AFM-based force spectroscopy to study single molecules it is essential to have a reliable and efficient protocol for binding these molecules covalently to an AFM cantilever tip.

 REQUIRED: What is the main advantage of this technique?

-:
+Bizan N. Balzer: Here we present a simple and robust functionalization protocol that can be easily adjusted to a large number of different polymers, irrespective of their contour length or hydrophobicity.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?